 4. You Are Lactose Intolerant

 Do you find that If you have stomach pain, bloating, or diarrhea after consuming dairy products?
 If so, you might be intolerant to lactose, the milk sugar found in dairy products.
 The easiest way to determine if you are lactose intolerant is to pay attention to how your body reacts soon after consuming dairy foods.
-It is common that some people react to certain dairy products, but not all.
+Or try switching to plant-based alternatives and see if your symptoms improve.
+Your gut will let you know if dairy isn’t your friend.

 5. You Have Food Sensitivities